Aeonovyli/aeonovyli.github.io/page5.md

 #### Anyone can submit code, talk to players, play a match.

-#### There’s hardly any competition in Minecraft, you can’t get friendships as easily (nothing like a L swap and then emoji all around), and they certainly don’t want you to see the base code.'
+#### There’s hardly any competition in Minecraft, you can’t make friends as easily (nothing like a L swap and then emoji all around), and they certainly don’t want you to see the base code.'

 #### There's also the small matter of the